What I Wish I Knew Before Planting My Succulent Garden

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 Succulents offer eye-catching blooms, tall spires and soothing shades of green with a variety of surfaces and textures.
 They’re also fairly self-sufficient—but that doesn’t mean a succulent garden requires no prep.
 Here are a few things I’ve learned through trial and error when it comes to taking care of succulents in the garden.

 Psst—here’s how to propagate succulents (for more free plants!)

 Many people assume that succulents are extremely drought tolerant and don’t have any particular watering concerns.
 This is true, to a certain extent—the fastest way to harm a succulent is overwatering.
-But you don’t want to choose a location that won’t benefit from natural rainfall or is too far from a water source like a garden hose for manual watering.
+But you should choose a location that gets occasional natural rainfall or is close enough to a water source, such as a garden hose, for manual watering.